The mirror game between the Russian and French repertoires by Boris Berezovsky

 Evgueni Kissin treats us to Nocturnes, Impromptus, Scherzos and other Polish works by Chopin before tackling the shores of the 20th century.

 The traditional and much awaited Parisian recital of the pianistic oddball Grigory Sokolov.

 Nikolai Lugansky's full palette from Beethovenian classicism to Debussy melody.

 The keyboard doyenne for an evening with Mozart and Brahms peppered with Viennese modernity.

 Seong-Jin Cho, the shining new star of the South Korean piano school.

 Alexander Melnikov's visionary and nuanced programme.

-Concert tribute to Liszt by the young Japanese pianist Kit Amstrong.
+Concert tribute to Liszt and Fauré by Kit Amstrong.